Is it true that a person without a spacesuit will explode in outer space?

 What do our verdicts mean?

-1. The Human Body in Space: Distinguishing Fact Form Fiction
+1. The Human Body In Space: Distinguishing Fact From Fiction

 2. Human Exposure to Vacuum